hikaya-io/airflow/README.md

  If all the settings are correct, then your DAG should run successfully.

  ## Docker Airflow Setup (Optional)
 > Even though it is posible to install [Apache Airflow](https://airflow.apache.org/docs/stable/start.html) `pip`, we have to perform more configurations to ensure it is production ready.
-Deploying Airflow via Docker is definititely faster especilly using the image [puckel/docker-airflow](https://hub.docker.com/r/puckel/docker-airflow); for more information check out [docker-aiflow](https://github.com/puckel/docker-airflow) Github repo.
+Deploying Airflow via Docker is definititely faster especially using the image [puckel/docker-airflow](https://hub.docker.com/r/puckel/docker-airflow); for more information check out [docker-airflow](https://github.com/puckel/docker-airflow) Github repo.

 ### Requirements
 - `docker` and `docker-compose` installed.
 (Create a [Docker Ubuntu DO Droplet](https://marketplace.digitalocean.com/apps/docker))